HexRx/simple-ftp-deploy/README.md

 Whatever FTP session caching is enabled (only for time specified in `"connectionTimeout"`, extends if session is used in that time)

 `"connectionTimeout"` *number, optional (default: `600`)*
-Sets timeout for FTP connections and for cache lifetime
+Sets timeout for FTP connections and for cache lifetime (in seconds)

 ## Contributors
 - [Aiq0](https://github.com/Aiq0)